 Dave Zvenyach is an attorney, strategist, author, full-stack software developer, and innovative former government executive who helps businesses and government work smarter, together.

 Dave has unique expertise on all things public sector; he’s held positions in all three branches of government, as well as at the federal, state, and local levels.
-He served as a Senior Technical Advisor and Assistant Commissioner for the US General Service Administration’s Federal Acquisition Service Office of Systems Management; Executive Director of 18F; Deputy Commissioner for GSA’s Technology Transformation Service (“TTS”); Assistant Commissioner for the TTS Office of Acquisition; General Counsel to the DC Council; Chief of Staff to DC Councilmember Mary Cheh; and judicial law clerk to United States District Judge Yvette Kane.
+Most recently, he served as the Director of the Technology Transformation Services (“TTS”) at the United States General Services Administration (“GSA”).
+In between his time in government, Dave worked as an independent consultant and as Director of Product at Hangar.
+Dave also served as Senior Technical Advisor and Assistant Commissioner for the GSA’s Federal Acquisition Service Office of Systems Management; Executive Director of 18F; Deputy Commissioner for TTS; Assistant Commissioner for the TTS Office of Acquisition; General Counsel to the DC Council; Chief of Staff to Councilmember Mary Cheh; and judicial law clerk to United States District Judge Yvette Kane.

 Dave has written on diverse topics, including a book entitled Coding for Lawyers, a chapter on Political Law for the DC Bar Practice Manual, and about a variety of technical and legal topics on his blog.
 Dave is also a teacher, having served as an Adjunct Professor at the George Washington University Law School, a facilitator for the Digital Services IT Acquisition Professional program, and an instructor for a Continuing Legal Education course through the DC Bar on Legislative Drafting.

 Dave is a graduate of the George Washington University Law School and has a bachelor’s degree in Mechanical Engineering from the University of Wisconsin.
-He lives with his family in Fitchburg, WI.
+He lives with his family in Oregon, WI.